bakkeshks/bakkeshks/README.md

 ## Hey there!
 I'm Bakkesh KS
-A passionate DevOps engineer with a background in developing cloud-native applications.
-Actively involved in the DevOps community, sharing knowledge and insights through blog posts.
+A passionate DevOps engineer with a background in developing and deploying cloud-native applications.
+Actively involved in the DevOps community sharing knowledge and insights on Social media & Blog posts.

 #### My Skillset:

+* **Cloud Native Development:** Familiar with building and deploying applications using microservices architecture and containerization technologies.
 * **Programming Languages:**  Bash, Python, JavaScript
 * **Cloud:** AWS
 * **CI/CD:** Jenkins, GitHub Actions